jezzarax/jezzarax.github.io/cv.md

 *Data engineer*, worked on the datawarehouse processing insurance contracts data.
 Made data available to data scientists.
 Supported a team of data scientists in building and deploying of various models.

+Worked on a migration from Microsoft BI stack to OSS toolset (PostgreSQL, PyData) in order to provide better experience for data science team.

 Drove an end-to-end development of customer behaviour analysis model, including data acquisition, training process optimization and building an interactive visualization dashboard.

 `2010 - 2014`

 __Apnet LLC (former Amiprint)__, Moscow

 *Software developer*, later *Technical leader*.
 Worked on various public and internal data products for a major international hardware vendor.
-The deliverables included ETL processes, web dashboards and data management applications.
+The deliverables included ETL processes, web dashboards and data management applications deployed on top of Microsoft SQL Server and Microsoft BI Suite.
 Drove technical processes and excellence in a team of 4 software developers.
 Introduced continuous integration and testing practices.
 Improved customer experience by introducing SPA approaches in the product development.

 `2008 - 2010`
-__Exigen services__, *Datawarehouse developer*
+__Exigen services__, *Datawarehouse developer*.
+Implemented user stories around integrating data flows from various HRM and ERP systems into a single database, query and SSIS optimizations, OLAP cubes modelling.

 `2007 - 2008`
 __Amiprint__, *Software developer*